icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/streams.md

 ## What is a stream?

 Data is transmitted through independent bidirectional or unidirectional streams.
 Unidirectional streams carry data from the initiator of the stream to the peer.
-Data can be transmitted in both directions on a bidirectional stream.
+Data can be transmitted in both directions of a bidirectional stream.
 Multiple streams can be opened at the same time on a multiplexed connection.
 Streams are identified by an ever increasing 62-bit integer.